BrownBiomechanics/Autoscoper/Documentation/socket-control-libraries/pyautoscoper.md

 This example will load the trial configuration file `trial_config.cfg` and the filter settings file `filter_settings.vie` for both cameras.

-The loadTrial method takes one argument:
+The `loadTrial` method takes one argument:
 * `trial_config`: The path to the trial configuration file.

-The loadFilter method takes two arguments:
+The `loadFilter` method takes two arguments:
 * `camera`: The camera number (0-indexed).
-* `f`ilter_file`: The path to the filter settings file.
+* `filter_file`: The path to the filter settings file.

 ```{literalinclude} ../../scripts/python/examples/pyautoscoper-examples.py
 :language: python